 - If you’re looking to work, from AARP and focusing on 2013: Best Employers for Workers Over 50.

-Might I also suggest that if you’re searching for potential partners, you find demographic data on available men or women in your age range?
+I also suggest that if you’re searching for potential partners, you find demographic data on available men or women in your age range.
 Google, for example, “Best Places for Meeting Single Men Over 50.”
 You get the idea.

 But keep in mind that you should be focusing on this next chapter in your life – not just a year or two.
 Think big, or at least, “bigger.”
 Reinvention may be an overused term, but it’s appropriate for millions of us.
 This Huff Post piece, hot off the online press, mentions an upcoming PBS Special focused on exactly that!

-I may have mused on what’s next for Hillary Clinton not long ago (and had some fun doing it), but most of us are not flush with funds and, simply put, a “misstep” made at 50 or 60 provides less recovery time than the same experience at 30 or 40 – financially as well as emotionally.
+I may have mused on what’s next for Hillary Clinton not long ago (and had some fun doing it), and we may have to wait a bit to see what’s next for her in 2016.
+Hillary aside, most of us are not flush with funds and, simply put, a “misstep” made at 50 or 60 provides less recovery time than the same experience at 30 or 40 – financially as well as emotionally.

 When you’re considering how far and wide to cast your net for potential relocation, I would certainly factor in your: